enrichlayer/enrichlayer-api-py/README.md

 * [Rate limit and error handling](#rate-limit-and-error-handling)
 * [API Endpoints and their corresponding documentation](#api-endpoints-and-their-corresponding-documentation)

-## What is Proxycurl?
+## What is Enrich Layer?

-**Proxycurl** is an enrichment API to fetch fresh data on people and businesses.
+**Enrich Layer** is an enrichment API to fetch fresh data on people and businesses.
 We are a fully-managed API that sits between your application and raw data so that you can focus on building the application; instead of worrying about building a web-scraping team and processing data at scale.

-With Proxycurl, you can programatically:
+With Enrich Layer, you can programatically:

 - Enrich profiles on people and companies
 - Lookup people and companies